hydpy-dev/OpenDA/demos/openda_projects/EnKF/README.rst

 enables not only `stochInit` but also `stochForcing` for stepwise state perturbations, and files `model.xml`_ and `hydpy.xml`_ define an exchange item for changing the value of state `LZ`_ instead of parameter `Alpha`_.
-Using 20 ensemble members and the `MapsNoiseModel` for generating the stochastic perturbations, the Ensemble Kalman Filter returns the following corrected discharge series:
+Using 20 ensemble members and the `SpatialNoiseModel` for generating the stochastic perturbations, the Ensemble Kalman Filter returns the following corrected discharge series: